 For older folks or people who don’t lead the most active lifestyle (who doesn’t love a night of binge watching?), an older dog may be the perfect companion.

 Older dogs may be overlooked at animal shelters because people mistakenly believe that there isn’t much life left to them.
 As shelters get overcrowded, many older animals are euthanized just for being older.
 Even at no-kill shelters, these overlooked animals can spend their last years never having a home to call their own.

 Many older dogs still like to play and go on hikes.
 Also, smaller dogs can live longer – sometimes as long as 20 years.

-The best part of adopting an older cat or dog is having a grateful and loving pet who can give you years of joy.
+The best part of adopting an older dog is having a grateful and loving pet who can give you years of joy.

-Getting a new pet can be rewarding — both for you and the dog or cat.
-While it’s tempting to get a puppy or a kitten, consider the time, cost, and energy it takes.
+Getting a new pet can be rewarding — both for you and the dog.
+While it’s tempting to get a puppy, consider the time, cost, and energy it takes.
 You may find that getting an older pet is a better fit.